Contact Executive Producer Jennifer Boyd at [email protected]

 I think our Connecticut shorebirds birds are a special treasure to appreciate.
 They are easy to film too.
 Nothing like a canoe or kayak trip from the Smith Neck public boat landing in Old Lyme (off of route 156) to see wildlife quietly.

-If you or interested parties wish to contact Dr. Paul Spitzer, please write an e-mail to ([email protected]
+If you or interested parties wish to contact Dr. Paul Spitzer, please write an e-mail to ([email protected]).
+He will be returning to Old Lyme to check the ospreys and their food supply after a quick trip to Wyoming before July 4th.

 Everyone should visit my hometown of Old Lyme to see our ospreys.